roodanalysis/Worlds_Best_Cheeses/README.md

 **Rating:** The rating of the cheese, lowest to highest: Bronze, Silver, Gold, and Super Gold.

+**Rating #:** This wasn't in the original dataset, I took the liberty to add numerical values to the string Rating values to make our lives easier for analysis.

 **Category #:** The category number code for each type of cheese.

 **Category:** The type of cheese (e.g soft goats milk, semi-hard ewes, etc.)